Take action to prevent bullying

 Action for Central Government

-1. Embed anti-bullying practices into schools
+1. Embed anti-bullying practices into all education settings

 2. Reduce child poverty